mend-toolkit/mend-examples/Repo-Integration/Self-Managed/README.md

 ![Logo](https://mend-toolkit-resources-public.s3.amazonaws.com/img/mend-io-logo-horizontal.svg)

 > [!Warning]
-**This should only be used for Proof of Concepts (PoC) as it does not implement many aspects of a production-ready integration including scaling, log management, load balancing.**
+**This should only be used for Proof of Concepts (PoC) as it does not implement many aspects of a production-ready integration including scaling, log management, and load balancing.**

 # Self-Managed Repository Integration Automation Scripts
 When used, these scripts will download the latest [repository integration](https://docs.mend.io/bundle/integrations/page/repo_integrations.html) and run via docker compose: